Click here to view a map inclusive of all new developments listed below.

 Kensington Senior Development LLC has received approval from the Fairfax County Planning Commission to build an assisted living facility at 11501 Sunrise Valley Drive, according to RestonNow, which would feature a two- to three-story, 65,000

-Hunters Woods at Trails Edge Senior Living Community, developed by Colts Neck Road LLC, held its groundbreaking March 30, 2017, for the 4.3-acre site at 2222 Colts Neck Road — across from Hunters Woods Village Center — to build apartments, along with IntegraCare’s 230,000 square foot assisted living facility, which will offer 210 senior living units — including 90 independent living units, 81 for assisted living, 24 for memory care and 15 for special needs.
+Hunters Woods at Trails Edge Senior Living Community, developed by Colts Neck Road LLC, is under construction.
+The 4.3-acre site at 2222 Colts Neck Road — across from Hunters Woods Village Center — will feature apartments, along with IntegraCare’s 230,000 square foot assisted living facility, which will offer 210 senior living units — including 90 independent living units, 81 for assisted living, 24 for memory care and 15 for special needs.
+The community is slated to open in spring 2019.

 The plans submitted by Renaissance Centro 1801, LLC to rezone 1801 Old Reston Avenue have been approved by the Fairfax County Planning Commission and Board of Supervisors, according to RestonNow.
 Located on the west side of Old Reston Avenue, south side of Temporary Road and East of Reston Parkway, the project seeks to replace the existing three-story office building with a 20-story high-rise for-sale condominium containing up to 150 units (consisting of 126 market rate units and 24 workforce dwelling units).
 Residents will have the option of buying one parking space per unit.